wTuo/academic_writing/acc.md

 Given ..., find ... such that ... is minimized.

+A celebrated result by ... states that ...

+instead of quantifying the cost of a set $E$ by the number of elements, we can also consider the case where  each item has a cost.
+..., as has been shown in ...

 Our study is an attempt to understand how social relations may impact on network capacity from a theoretical perspective, and provides fundamental insight on the design and analysis of real wireless networks.